Dark streaks and algae on your Charleston roof — what they mean and what to do

 Request roof algae assessment

-Describe where the streaking is located, whether it is on one section or across the whole roof, and the approximate age of the roof.
+Describe where the streaking is located, whether it covers one section or the whole roof, and the approximate age of the system.

 What's going on with your roof?